LabV-io/labv-sftp-transfer/README.md

 - regularly scans defined local folders for new files (based on configured patterns),
 - uploads matching files to a remote server via SFTP using public key authentication,
-- archives or deletes files after upload, depending on configuration,
+- archives or deletes files after upload, depending on configuration.

 ---